Discovering and Visualizing Hierarchy in Multivariate Data: Materials and Methods

-A Matlab implementation is available upon request. \acknowledgments{Kun Yang is supported by General Wang Yaowu Stanford Graduate Fellowship and The Simons Math+X fellowship; Wing Hung Wong is supported by NSF grants DMS 0906044 and 1330132.}
+The tree nodes can be colored according to the average density when the sub-region is included in $S$ for the first time. \acknowledgments{Kun Yang is supported by General Wang Yaowu Stanford Graduate Fellowship and The Simons Math+X fellowship; Wing Hung Wong is supported by NSF grants DMS 0906044 and 1330132.}